-Tamil Nadu: 3 government school teachers arrested for raping 13-year-old girl
+Tamil Nadu: Three government school teachers arrested for raping 13-year-old girl

 The incident sparked protests in the area, with residents and the girl’s relatives demanding action against the teachers.
 On Wednesday, the police were called to intervene when an angry crowd blockaded a road outside the school, The Indian Express reported.

-All India Anna Dravida Munnetra Kazhagam general secretary Edappadi K Palaniswami criticised the ruling Dravida Munnetra Kazhagam government over the incident.
+All India Anna Dravida Munnetra Kazhagam General Secretary Edappadi K Palaniswami criticised the state’s ruling Dravida Munnetra Kazhagam over the incident.

 “When I flagged the lack of safety for students in government schools and colleges, DMK Ministers said I was causing panic,” Palaniswami said in a social media post in Tamil.
 “What are they going to say now?”

-“The Stalin-model Dravida Munnetra Kazhagam government should bow its head in shame for pushing Tamil Nadu to a point where women are not safe anywhere,” Palaniswami added.
+“The Stalin-model Dravida Munnetra Kazhagam government should bow its head in shame for pushing Tamil Nadu to a point where women are not safe anywhere,” the former chief minister added.